KaterynaCherkashyna/data-structures/README.md

 # data-structures
-A collection of Data Structures
+A collection of data structures.